 About Ecole nationale supérieure Louis-Lumière

-The school also participates in applied research projects and offers continuing education (short courses).
+The ENS Louis-Lumière also participates in applied research projects and offers internships for the purposes of continuing professional training.

 The School aims to provide high-end technicians with a strong academic bent for the audio, visual and audiovisual industries.
 The future professionals will possess the necessary technical resources and know-how to enable them to adapt and perform within these ever-changing fields.